-Note: The treasurer tracks the expenses associated with each lumber cutting, monitors other lumber management expenses, and recommends prices to the board.
-The price set by the board at this time is \$1.00 per bf: a) will be the same for all members, whether or not they helped with the wood cutting; b) will not vary because some wood may be more desirable than other; c) will not vary if the wood is kiln dried or air dried; and, routinely reduced if it isn't selling.
+Note: The Treasurer tracks the expenses associated with each lumber cutting, monitors other lumber management expenses, and recommends prices to the Board.
+The price set by the Board at this time is typically \$1.00 per bf: a) will be the same for all members, whether or not they helped with the wood cutting; b) will not vary because some wood may be more desirable than other; c) will not vary if the wood is kiln dried or air dried; and d), may be routinely reduced if the wood isn't selling.
+The price may be different if lumber / log procurement costs are higher.

-At the end of most club wood sales, some lumber is un-sold.
+At the end of most Club wood sales, some lumber is unsold.
 It is generally of lower quality, but not always.
-The wood sale manager (or a board officer) will examine the un-sold lumber and determine which boards are of sufficient quality to be placed in the kiln storage rack for future sale (these would be good quality boards and those that have sizeable sections of good quality).
-The sales manager will offer the other un-sold lumber to sale participants for free.
-Any lumber not taken for free will be disposed of by the sales manager.
+The Wood Sale Manager (or a Board officer) will examine the un-sold lumber and determine which boards are of sufficient quality to be placed in the kiln storage rack for future sale (these would be good quality boards and those that have sizeable sections of good quality).
+The Sales Manager will offer the other unsold lumber to sale participants for free.
+Any lumber not taken for free will be disposed of by the Sales Manager.

-Scheduling Lumber Sales and Cuttings:
+Scheduling Lumber Sales and Cuttings

-Responsibility:
+Responsibility: Board

-- The board, with input from those attending board meetings, determines a date/time/place for lumber sales and/or cuttings. - The saw-master informs all club members of place, time, date, and price per board foot of all wood cuttings. - The Lead for Managing Lumber Sales informs all club members of the place, time, date, price per board foot (as determined by the board) and wood species available for all wood sales.
+- 1. The Board, with input from those attending Board meetings, determines a date/time/place for each lumber sale and/or cutting. - 2.
+The Saw-Master informs all Club members of place, time, date, and price per board foot of each wood cutting. - 3.
+The Wood Sales lead informs all Club members of the place, time, date, price per board foot (as determined by the Board) and wood species available for the wood sale.
 The sale will commence immediately following the emptying of the kiln.